-Dr. Engh is assistant professor of neurological surgery and director of the Neuroendoport® surgery program at the University of Pittsburgh School of Medicine.
+Dr. Engh is associate professor of neurological surgery and radiation oncology.
+He is also director of the Neuroendoport® surgery program and adult neurosurgical oncology at UPMC.

 Dr. Engh specializes in multi-modality management of brain and spinal tumors, including minimally invasive Neuroendoport surgery, intraventricular tumor surgery, intra-operative cortical mapping, and microscopic tumor resection.

 The Neuroendoport technique is a minimally invasive method for brain tumor removal developed at UPMC.
 He also performs radiosurgery using the Gamma Knife® and the CyberKnife.

 From a research perspective, Dr. Engh's major interests are the development of minimally invasive tools for cranial surgery, surgical trials for the treatment of brain tumors, and the study of iatrogenic injury related to brain surgery.